Bierkaai/Coursera_gettingandclearingdata/README.md

 ## Running the analysis script
 Make sure the raw data is in the R working directory and the necessary packages (dplyr and reshape2) are installed.
 Source the auxiliary function prep.data (from the prep.data.R file) in R.
-Analysis can now be perfomed by running run_analysis.R with the raw data (unzipped) in the R working directory.
+Analysis can now be performed by running run_analysis.R with the raw data (unzipped) in the R working directory.
 Alternatively, data can be stored in another folder, which can be set in the first line of the R script (instead of the dot denoting the current WD).

 ## Code book for processed data